chrisly42/cajon-plugin/README.md

 - Improved JoinAssertThatStatements detection of expressions with side-effects and added pre/post-increment/decrement detection.
 - Added Guava Optional ```opt.orNull() == null``` case.
 You know, I'm not making this stuff up, people actually write this kind of code.
 - Added Java 8 Optional ```opt.orElse(null) == null``` case, too.
+- Extended JUnitAssertToAssertJ inspection to convert JUnit ```assume```-Statements, too.
+- Improved JUnitAssertToAssertJ quick fix to swap expected and actual expressions if the actual one is a constant.

 #### V1.0 (06-May-19)
 - First release to be considered stable enough for production use.